Cannula

-Decannulation is the permanent removal of a cannula (extubation), especially of a tracheostomy cannula, once a physician determines it is no longer needed for breathing.
+Decannulation is the permanent removal of a cannula (extubation), especially of a tracheostomy cannula, once a physician determines it is no longer needed.

 Medicine

 Cannulas normally come with a trocar inside.
 The trocar is a needle, which punctures the body in order to get into the intended space.
-Many types of cannulas exist:

 Intravenous cannulas are the most common in hospital use.
 A variety of cannulas are used to establish cardiopulmonary bypass in cardiac surgery.
 A nasal cannula is a piece of plastic tubing that runs under the nose and is used to administer oxygen.

-Intravenous (IV) cannulation
+Intravenous cannulation

 A venous cannula is inserted into a vein, primarily for the administration of intravenous fluids, for obtaining blood samples and for administering medicines.
 An arterial cannula is inserted into an artery, commonly the radial artery, and is used during major operations and in critical care areas to measure beat-to-beat blood pressure and to draw repeated blood samples.
-Insertion of the venous cannula is a painful procedure that can lead to anxiety and stress.
+Insertion of the venous cannula can be a painful procedure that can lead to anxiety and stress.
 Use of a vapocoolant (cold spray) immediately before cannulation reduces pain during the procedure, without increasing the difficulty of cannulation.

 Complications may arise in the vein as a result of the cannulation procedure, the four main groups of complication are: